aws-samples/serverless-patterns/cloudfront-cff-s3-geo-uri-rewrite-cdk-dotnet/README.md

 # CloudFront Distribution with a CloudFront Function for URI Rewrite to Different Geo-Localized Content in an S3 Statically Hosted Website using AWS CDK .NET

-This pattern shows how to create a CloudFront Distribution with a CloudFront Function for Routing to Different Geo-Localized Content in an S3 Statically Hosted Website.
+This pattern shows how to create an Amazon CloudFront distribution with a CloudFront Function for routing to different geo-localized content in an S3 statically hosted website.
 Implemented in AWS CDK .NET.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/cloudfront-cff-s3-geo-uri-rewrite-cdk-dotnet